MrGiovanni/MICCAI2020/README.md

 - Entropy minimisation is used in target segmentation where the label is not available.
 If solely minimizing entropy, the model would predict a blank mask (entropy = 0), therefore, we need an additional loss to ensure class prior.
 The problem is that class prior does not consider the global structure of the object but only ensure the class ratio.
 Probably this is the reason why the authors want to train a network to describe class prior.
 - I'm not fully understand the conclusion of "entropy regularisation is a useful alternative to supervision in _source_".

-* [ ] Region-of-interest guided Supervoxel Inpainting for Self-supervision - Kayal, Subhradeep; Chen, Shuai; de Bruijne, Marleen, Erasmus MC
+* [x] Region-of-interest guided Supervoxel Inpainting for Self-supervision - Kayal, Subhradeep; Chen, Shuai; de Bruijne, Marleen, Erasmus MC

+- In-painting diseased regions (using label and super-pixel) is more important than random regions.
+Would the learned representation be bias on this specific disease, sacrificing the generalizability?
+- "Restart U-Net"?
+Why we need this restart U-Net?
+If restart U-Net outperforms vanilla U-Net, does it mean the vanilla U-Net has not converged?
+- The method requires ground truth, why is it called self-supervised learning?
+I think it is more like a co-training.

 * [x] Harnessing Uncertainty in Domain Adaptation for MRI Prostate Lesion Segmentation - Chiou, Eleni; Giganti, Francesco; Punwani, Shonit; Kokkinos, Iasonas; Panagiotaki,, Eleftheria, University College London (&#9733;)

 - Generate high-quality synthetic images as data augmentation for image segmentation task.
 For example, if there are large number of images and segmentation masks in dataset A, but limited labeled images in dataset B, this method can be used to improve the segmentation accuracy for dataset B.